Mindgrub/drupal7-base-theme/README.md

 ### SVG Logo
 The theme supports using a *logo.svg* instead of *logo.png* as a default logo.

+### Non-breaking Link Arrows
+If you need to add an arrow (or other icon) to the end of a link but want to make sure it doesn't break to the next line on its own, use the ```.link-arrow``` class on the parent element of the link.

 ### Fixes and Minor Improvements

 * Fieldset styles have been adjusted to help fieldsets actually resemble a ```.panel```.